rsicarelli/codigo-de-conduta/README.md

 To nominate someone to join the Android Study Group, fill out [this](http://bit.ly/asgform) form with your name, their name and info, and why you are nominating them.

 This study group is for people actively involved in creating Android applications professionally.
-The admins will take into consideration the amount of time the nominee has spent developing in Android, and vote within a week on accepting the nominee.
+This includes people like software engineers and designers, and excludes people like journalists or recruiters.
+The admins will take into consideration the amount of time the nominee has spent working on Android, and vote within a week on accepting the nominee.
 If there is any person you would like to keep out of the study group for any reason, message one of the admins.

+## Slack Etiquette

+### Slack Commands

+Many members of ASG have this Slack open during the work day, or installed on their phones.
+Additionally, there are members in many different time zones.
+Please be cautious about using  `@channel` or `@everyone` and avoid it if possible.

+### Q & A

+Value your fellow members' time, and be considerate when asking questions.
+Before asking a question, please Google for it, and consult the Android documentation.
+If it is still unclear, please reference the sources you consulted in your question.

+When answering questions, avoid condescending language or impatience.
+We are all trying our hardest!